uduk/uduk-convolution/README.md

 Fast direct convolution of two audio sources.
 Uduk Convolution is a great tool to tailor your guitar sounds for more realistic .

 ## Usage
-$ uduk-convolution -i cabinet.wav -r input.wav -f -o output.wav
+$ ./uduk-convolution input.wav impulse.wav output.wav

 ## Compiling